 7. Mentally prepare for Everest Base Camp Trek

 Preparing for high altitude trekking is not just about physical training, but also about mental preparation.
 It is important to understand the challenges you are willing to take on and set realistic expectations for yourself.

-Do your research and learn about the terrain, weather conditions, and any physical hazards or risks of the destination you are planning to embark on.
+Do your research and learn about the terrain, weather conditions of Everest region, and any physical hazards or risks of the destination you are planning to embark on.
 Instead of solely focusing on reaching the summit, try to enjoy the experience and appreciate the natural beauty around you.